Dancing in the Kingdom – Table of Contents

 Dancing In the Kingdom – Part 1 – Shadows of the Kingdom – Chapter 1 – Prelude

-The Story-Teller God
+The Story-Teller and His Book

 [Bible references: Genesis 1-50; Matthew 1-28 or Matthew 13:1-23]

-- The creation of the world and His response to it
+- The creation of the world and His response to it.

-- the first people He created and the messes they made and how He responded,
+- The first people He created and the messes they made and how He responded.

-- the family he chose to give His laws to, the messes they made, and how He responded to them
+- The family he chose to give His laws to, the messes they made, and how He responded to them.

 Reflections